Policies, Procedures & Statutory Documentation

 • Concert Band – Any instruments are welcome to take part

-• Jam Club – Year 7 and 8 students creating performances in bands
+• Rockband – Year 7 and 8 students creating performances in bands

 • Musical Theatre Club – Open for all students to perform